-Please disclose every incident recorded since January 1 2021 that contain one or more of the following search terms: 'Stag' 'Stags' 'Hen' 'Hens'

-Please disclose the incident exactly as it was recorded on each log, redacting any identifiable information which may prohibit disclosure.

-For example: 'A male called (redacted) claimed that members of a stag party assaulted him outside of a nightclub in Front Street, leaving him with head injuries'

-For each incident, please also disclose the time/date/location of the incident.
+Q1 Please disclose every incident recorded since January 1, 2017 that contain one or more of the following search terms: 'Stag' 'Stags' 'Hen' 'Hens' Q2 Please disclose the incident exactly as it was recorded on each log, redacting any identifiable information which may prohibit disclosure.
+For example: 'A male called (redacted) claimed that members of a stag party assaulted him outside of a nightclub in Front Street, leaving him with head injuries' Q3 For each incident, please also disclose the time/date/location of the incident.

-We have researched your request based on incident reports held within our STORM incident recording system that contain the word 'hen/stag'.
+We have recently researched a similar request for the time period 1 January 2021 to 31 July 2022 based on incident reports held within our STORM incident recording system that contain the word 'hen/stag'.